 Precise cost optimization

-Time is money — a popular saying.
-Yet, it becomes very tangible when it comes to AI in QA for startups.
+Time is money — a popular saying. et, it becomes very tangible when it comes to software testing for startups, where every saved hour reduces burn rate and speeds up growth.
 Modern testing tools automate repetitive tasks and reduce the need for a large QA workforce.
 This is the first side of the economic monad.
-The other side is that SMBs can streamline their testing processes without losing quality.
+The other side is that with the right QA for startups, small teams can streamline testing processes without losing quality.

 Benefit: Cost savings + quality